ZionInMatrix/CSVReadingAndWriting/README.md

 We are trying:

-1.Write a program from a CSV file, loads the data into the appropriate kolekce.
+1. Write a program from a CSV file, loads the data into the appropriate kolekce.
 The data from this collection can be serialized to a file and then save it.
 In other words, this file stores data and start over.